 The most obvious warning sign is high employee turnover.
 Do you know why employees leave your company?
 Does your company require exit interviews?
 There are very few reasons why someone would leave your company if it is properly managed.
 In most cases, companies with high turnover rates fail to meet the motivational needs of their employees (see Herzberg’s Theory of Motivation and Maslow’s Hierarchy of Needs).
 For example, if you ask your customer service representatives and front-line employees to enforce policies that upset your customers, who, in turn, express their displeasure in a harsh and demeaning way, why are you surprised when employees quit?
 Policies should never be created without input from the people expected to implement them.

 Senior managers must understand they are responsible for everything that happens or fails to happen within their area of responsibility, and they need to be held accountable.
 Blaming poor performance on front-line workers is just an excuse for the failure of senior management.

-One of the most important KPI for every manager is employee turn-over.
+One of the most important KPIs for every manager is employee turnover.
 This should be measured in every department for every manager.
 A serious review of any department with a high turnover rate should be initiated.